 GDT Implants Complies With High-Quality Control Standards:

-Ti 6Al 4V ELI has proven to be highly successful in the fabrication of dental implants.
+These qualities have made Titanium alloy grade 5 Ti 6Al 4V ELI highly successful in manufacturing realiable dental implants.

 Sandblast, Large grit, Acid-etch

 SLA is a type of surface treatment that creates surface roughness intending to enhance osseointegration through greater bone-to-implant contact (BIC).

 The cutting-edge technology behind SLA involves a two-step process.

 Firstly, a large-grit sandblasting technique is employed to create a macro-roughness on the titanium surface.

 Subsequently, an acid-etching step is implemented, superposing a micro-roughness that provides an excellent structure for cell attachment.

 By combining grit and acid etching, SLA significantly increases the surface roughness on multiple levels.